gandie/URProfessional/README.md

 # URProfessional

 Thoughts about professional programming.
 Drafting a guideline on how to educate young professional coders.
+Writing in dialectic style which seems appropriate to reflect the topic.

 # Intro